netfoundry/minimal-mistakes/docs/_pages/v1-guide-helloAppwan.md

 #### Terminating Endpoint Request

-We need to tell NetFoundry which region is near the service.
-This improve performance.
+We need to tell NetFoundry which region is near the service to optimize performance.
 We'll extract the ID of "GENERIC Canada East1", and use that ID in the following request to create the endpoint.

 ```bash
 ❯ http GET https://gateway.production.netfoundry.io/rest/v1/geoRegions \